jneuendorf/js_utils/async/README.md

 # AsyncJS
-A small JavaScript library for thread-like programming
+A small JavaScript library for managing async functions.